TurboTax Review: The Pros, Cons and What You Need to Know

 If you owe taxes after you file, you can pay through TurboTax’s payment processor via credit card or debit card for a convenience fee.

 TurboTax also helps you pay via direct debit from your bank account for free.
 This is an option not all competitors offer; with other tax services, you’d have to go directly to the IRS to pay this way.

 Now that we’ve laid out the basics of TurboTax’s features, what’s the verdict on its performance?
 Like all financial products and services, there are both pros and cons to using TurboTax.

-Filing with TurboTax is pretty comprehensive and seamless, according to user reviews.
-The company has a product available for just about every flier, no matter how hands-on or hands-off you want to be, and also uses upgraded technology to make the process as simple as possible.
-(For instance, you can automatically populate your tax forms by snapping photos of your W-2s.)
+- Ease of use: Filing with TurboTax is pretty comprehensive and user friendly, according to user reviews.
+Its technology simplifies the process — for example, you can automatically populate your tax forms by snapping photos of your W-2s.

 Who Is TurboTax Best For?

 When it comes right down to it, most online tax preparation services are more alike than they are different.

 TurboTax may be best for someone who wants custom tax help without going into an office and dealing with a live person.
 It’s also a good option if you’re looking for a truly fee-free line of advance tax credit so you can access your money ASAP.